 “While Defendants did, of course, have a constitutional obligation to refrain from restricting Plaintiff’s speech on account of the threat, or possibility, of public hostility to their Alt-Right message, the law is clear that Defendants had no constitutional obligation to prevent that public hostility,” Judge Norman K. Moon wrote.

-A federal judge ordered Andrew Anglin, the publisher of the neo-Nazi site, the Daily Stormer, and one of his followers […]
+A federal judge ordered Andrew Anglin, the publisher of the neo-Nazi site, the Daily Stormer, and one of his followers to pay over $700,000 to Taylor Dumpson, a black student […]

 A federal magistrate judge in Montana found that Andrew Anglin, publisher of Daily Stormer, a white nationalist website, “acted with actual malice” when he shared a Jewish woman’s contact information and instructed his readers to target her.

 Is offensive speech, and especially hate speech, protected by the First Amendment?
-Some protesters use profane and scurrilous language to […]
+Some protesters use profane and scurrilous language to make their point.
+Others like the neo-Nazis and other white […]

 In the aftermath of the deadly protests in Charlottesville, many are asking when is hate speech protected and when does it cross the line?
 GoDaddy, Google and Twitter account "Yes, You're Racist" are redefining the reach of extremist views.